Canada–United Kingdom relations: Diplomacy

 Canada maintains a High Commission in London.
 (Additionally, the Government of Quebec maintains a representative office at 59 Pall Mall.)
 The United Kingdom, in turn, maintains a High Commission in Ottawa, along with Consulates-General in Toronto, Montreal, Calgary, and Vancouver.
 In recent years, Canada has sought closer Commonwealth cooperation, with the announcement in 2012 of joint diplomatic missions with the UK and of the intention of extending the scheme to include Australia and New Zealand, both of which share a head of state with Canada.
 In September 2012, Canada and the United Kingdom signed a Memorandum of Understanding on diplomatic co-operation, which promotes the co-location of embassies, the joint provision of consular services, and common crisis response.
-The project has been criticized by some Canadian politicians as giving the appearance of a common foreign policy and is seen by many in the United Kingdom as an alternative and counterweight to EU integration.
+The project was criticized by some Canadian politicians as giving the appearance of a common foreign policy and was seen by some in the United Kingdom before BREXIT as an alternative and counterweight to EU integration which has now ceased.

 Opinion polls

-In a 2019–2020 YouGov poll asking Britons their "favourite country", 80 per cent of respondents said they held positive opinions about Canada; the most of any country listed in the poll besides New Zealand, which also had 80 per cent of Britons say they held positive opinions of.
+In a 2019–2020 YouGov poll asking Britons their "favourite country", 80 per cent of respondents said they held positive opinions about Canada, more than any other country listed in the poll besides New Zealand, which also had 80 per cent of Britons say they held positive opinions of.
 A 2014 BBC World Service poll found that 85 per cent of Britons held a positive view on Canada's influence in the world; while 80 per cent of Canadians held a positive view on the UK's influence in the world.

-In a Nanos Research opinion poll taken in 2019, more than 80 per cent of Canadians viewed the UK as a positive or somewhat positive partner for Canada; higher than any other country asked in the poll.
+In a Nanos Research opinion poll taken in 2019, more than 80 per cent of Canadians viewed the UK as a positive or somewhat positive partner for Canada, higher than any other country asked in the poll.
 Nanos Research conducted another survey asking the same question in 2021 and found similar results; with over 80 per cent of Canadians holding a positive or somewhat positive view of the UK, more than any other country asked in the poll.
-Other polling firms have also found Canadians viewed the UK positively.
-In a Research Co. opinion poll conducted in 2020, 78 per cent of Canadians said they held favourable views for the UK, higher than any country polled in the survey.
+Other polling firms have also found that Canadians viewed the UK positively.
+In a Research Co. opinion poll conducted in 2020, 78% of Canadians said they held favourable views of the UK, higher than any country polled in the survey.
 Another 2020 poll taken by Angus Reid Institute found 83 per cent of Canadians held favourable views of UK, ahead of any other country in the poll.